Elastic On-Device LLM Service: Evaluation

 \subsection{Sensitivity analysis}

 \textbf{Data sensitivity.} As shown in Figure~\ref{fig:data_sensitivity}, the data scale of elastification exhibits a \textit{marginal effect}.
 Regarding to model recovery, we further collect training data from \texttt{LaMini}~\cite{lamini-lm} dataset that akin to \texttt{Alpaca-cleaned}.
-The final accuracy only increases 2.9\%/3.7\% when the recovery corpus is 10$\times$/20$\times$ larger.
+The final accuracy only increases 0.2\%/0.4\% when the recovery corpus is 10$\times$/20$\times$ larger.
 Regarding to unit importance profiling and decision training data, we expand them from \texttt{Bookcorpus} and \texttt{MMLU}~\cite{hendryckstest2021}, respectively.
 We also observe the similar marginal effect.
 Since \texttt{Meetingbank} is currently the largest corpus for token importance scoring to the best of our knowledge, we leave expanding it as a further work.
 In a nutshell, \sys's data scale achieves a strong and sweet spot for high-quality elastification.

-\textbf{Configuration sensitivity.} We discuss the sensitivity of \sys's configurations in Figure~\ref{fig:config_sensitivity_all}.
-In Figure~\ref{fig:config_sensitivity}, we use the trace of $\alpha=0$ on LLaMA-7B.
-We have the following conclusions.
-(1) 40M parameters are already a sweet config. of TLM scale.
+\textbf{Configuration sensitivity.} We have the following conclusions in Figure~\ref{fig:configuration_sensitivity}.
+(1) 40M parameters are already a sweet configuration of TLM scale.
 A larger TLM's gain on scoring and decision-making accuracy quickly gets eliminated by the overhead.
 (2) 12 shared bottom layers are reasonable for TLM, since more will lead to a smaller capacity of the heads, and less will incur a higher inference/training overhead.
 (3) A step size of 10\% for model and prompt elastification is fine-grained enough for serving the diversified SLOs.
 Shrinking it to 5\% makes almost no difference.

-We also provide a more comprehensive SLO configuration in Figure~\ref{fig:heat_slos} and report the delta accuracy of \sys compared to its strongest baseline \texttt{PFS} (without considering switching overhead) on \texttt{ARC\_E} LLaMA-7B. \sys is close to or much better than \texttt{PFS} on all SLOs, especially those that have a much more tighter TTFT and are more common on mobile LLM tasks.
-In end-to-end traces, \sys can even achieve a better performance with its overhead-free switching.
+\textbf{Ablation study.} We show the effectiveness of \sys's key designs in Figure~\ref{fig:ablation}.
+We report the accuracy under a given resource SLO.

+\yws{Specifically, we respectively remove the key designs from our full system.
+Each removal of key design shows a clear performance degradation.
+The most significant loss comes from removing the reordering technique, showing over 10\% accuracy loss.
+The reason is mainly due to that the reordering preserves the most important permutation consistent units.
+The score-head shows the least degradation, yet it is still obvious (about 5\%).
+In a nutshell, the design of neuron-reordering, LoRA recovery and each head of the TLM are all non-trivial. }